Show Boat: Synopsis

 The 1951 MGM film changed the final scenes of the story, as well as many small details.
 It reconciles Ravenal and Magnolia a few years after they separate, rather than 23 years later.
-When Ravenal leaves Magnolia in Chicago, she is pregnant.
-By a chance meeting with Julie, Ravenal learns that Magnolia gave birth to his daughter.
-He returns to her and sees the child Kim playing.
-Magnolia sees them together and takes him back, and the family returns to the show boat.
-Joe and the chorus start singing "Ol' Man River" as the scenes unfold, then the paddlewheel starts turning in tempo with the music, as the ship heads down river.
-Julie is shown, viewing from a distance.
-She had watched the scene from the shadows.
+When Ravenal leaves Magnolia in Chicago, he does not know that she is pregnant.
+Through a chance meeting with Julie, he learns that Magnolia and his daughter are living on the Cotton Blossom.
+He goes to where the boat is docked and sees Kim playing.
+He talks with her; the two "make believe" that he is her "real daddy", and he weeps.
+Magnolia arrives and sends Kim aboard.
+She and Ravenal hesitate and then embrace, and she leads him onto the boat.
+Parthy is as happy as Captain Andy to see the reunion.
+Joe and the chorus sing "Ol' Man River", and the ship heads down river.
+Julie watches from a distance and blows them a gentle kiss as the Cotton Blossom recedes.

 Musical numbers

 The musical numbers in the original production were as follows: